axrs/anvil/README.md

 ## Analyzing

-Anvil has been split into 4 separate Images in an attempt to reduce the overall size, and to narrow down the scope and purpose.
+Anvil has been split into several Images that can be combined in an attempt to reduce the overall size, and to narrow down the scope and purpose.
 As you can see, the Cloud infrastructure containers (the ones with the AWS and Azure CLI tools) are substantially larger than the others.
 The Docker tool [Dive](https://github.com/wagoodman/dive) can be used to investigate the reason for this increase.

 > **Spoiler**: Almost 900mb (uncompressed) are the Azure and AWS CLI tools installed as Python Packages